cgradwohl/notable_health/README.md

 3. `cd npx nodemon index.js`

 I build the server using vanilla node.js and used 'fs' module to write/read to files to mimic a db.
+This was taken from another server file I had from one of my side projects.

 I used fs.readFile wrapped in a promise to ensure async for performance.